Joveful/mooc-fullstack-sub/part5/bloglist-frontend/README.md

-# React + Vite
+# Bloglist frontend

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+React frontend for the bloglist app created in part 4.

 Currently, two official plugins are available: